jsakamoto/BlazorMinimumTemplates/README.md

 ### Visual Studio

-Once you've installed this project template with the `dotnet new -i ...` command, you will see these project templates in your Visual Studio's "Create new project" dialog.
+Once you've installed this project template with the `dotnet new install ...` command, you will see these project templates in your Visual Studio's "Create new project" dialog.

 ![fig.3](https://raw.githubusercontent.com/jsakamoto/BlazorMinimumTemplates/master/.assets/rev.3/fig-003.png)